 - May a patent applicant file one or more later applications to pursue additional claims to an invention disclosed in its earlier-filed application?
 If so, what are the applicable requirements or limitations?

 - If a patent application is questioned on the ground of a lack of unity of invention, the claims that are allegedly not related to one invention can be filed within a divisional application that retains its parent application’s filing date and the same priority.
 This is the only case where filing a later application to pursue additional claims is possible under the legislation in force in Uzbekistan.

 - Is it possible to appeal an adverse decision by the patent office in a court of law?

-- The decision of the Uzbek Intellectual Property Office (IPO) should first be appealed before the Board of Appeal, within three months from the date on which the decision was sent to the applicant.
-The Board of Appeal’s decision can further be challenged before an administrative court, within six months from the date the decision was issued.
+- The decision of the Agency for Intellectual Property under the Ministry of Justice should first be appealed before the Board of Appeal, within three months of the date on which the decision was sent to the applicant.
+The Board of Appeal’s decision can be further challenged before an administrative court, within six months of the date the decision was issued.

 Oppositions or protests to patents

 - Does the patent office provide any mechanism for opposing the grant of a patent?